-Drop in coal production in China in 2017, after three years of decline.
+Rise in coal production in China in 2017, after three years of decline.

 Access to the most comprehensive and up-to-date database on energy supply, demand, prices and GHG emissions (186 countries).Free trial